How Narconon is Different from a Methadone Program

 How does the Narconon drug rehabilitation program accomplish this goal?
 By addressing each of the major points of damage done by addiction and helping each recovering addict repair that damage.
 Cravings are reduced through an innovative detoxification program that flushes out drug residues.
 A resurgence of personal integrity occurs as a result of education on the basics of integrity and personal ethics, followed by a unique therapeutic process of recovering lost integrity.

 Addiction can be and is overcome every day at one of the scores of Narconon centers located on six continents.
-In forty-five years, tens of thousands of people have discovered that sobriety, self-respect and confidence are possible when addiction is conquered the Narconon way.
+In fifty years, tens of thousands of people have discovered that sobriety, self-respect, and confidence are possible when addiction is conquered through the Narconon method.